Girolamo Caruso: Research

 His scientific activity is documented by more than a hundred important publications; most of them are included in Atti della Regia Accademia dei Georgofili, and, more specifically, in the valuable magazine "L'Agricoltura italiana", founded by him in 1875 and directed for the rest of his life.

 Girolamo Caruso was interested, above all, in the cultivation of wheat: he examined harvesting and sowing methods, fertilising, pest management and cost of production.
 Under his guidance, the Institute got a high experience in this field, so that in 1925 they founded the Regional Institute for Cereal Growing, within the Agrarian High Institute (that is Istituto superiore agrario) of Pisa.

-It must be noted, moreover, that in 1891 Nazareno Strampelli, the most important genetist agronomist of the first half of the 20th century who produced new varieties of wheat, got his degree at the University of Pisa.
+In 1891 Nazareno Strampelli, the most important genetist agronomist of the first half of the 20th century who produced new varieties of wheat, got his degree at the University of Pisa.
 He has the merit of having made possible the first green revolution, which is an improvement of the production capacity that made the Italian population self-sufficient.

 Caruso also dedicated his studies to the cultivation of grapevine, and above all, to some kinds in the country Pisan, to green pruning, to the cultivation of vine without support, and to graftings on American cuttings to fight phylloxera.

 Many of his studies included the fight against parasites, above all those of the vine and olive; until the first half of the 19th century, Italian vines were unaffected by parasites, but in 1851 powdery mildew arrived, in 1878 Phylloxera and in 1879 downy mildew.

 Girolamo Caruso made some experiments on all systems of the fight against these parasites and engaged for their application in Tuscany and in Italy; besides, he carried forward different experiences on the methods of fight against click beetles of cereals, the grapevine moth, the olive fruit fly, la tingidae of pears, the insects harmful for the seeds in the granaries, the smallpox olive and morus-mildew.

 Besides his studies of agronomy, he was rather interested in rural economy: on the production costs in the area of Pisa, in the usefulness of the manuring of olives with pomace, in the tests of manuring and cultural operations of wheat, the set of rules about farms, convenience and feasibility of the bill of land reform proposed by Maggiorino Ferraris and the legislation about the credit for land improvements and agrarian progress in general.